cerc-io/go-nitro/readme.md

 - If these txs fail, bridge retries them until retry tx threshold has been met

-  - If there are any txs with `is_retried: false`, that means they are not auto retried by bridge just yet
+  - If there are any txs with `is_retry_limit_reached: false`, that means they are not auto retried by bridge just yet

-- If there are any txs with `is_retried: true`, it means these txs failed even after auto retry
+- If there are any txs with `is_retry_limit_reached: true`, it means these txs failed even after auto retry

 - The `get-pending-bridge-txs` command will output pending txs details along with their tx hash